Scherzer, Nats win 9-4, stop Braves’ 9-game winning streak

+ATLANTA (AP) — Nationals ace Max Scherzer felt some relief after helping Washington team end a tough four-game series with a win.

+“We’ve been playing pretty well,” he said.
+“We lost three games.
+To come here and take one and avoid the sweep, that feels good.”

-ATLANTA (AP) — Max Scherzer won for the first time in two months, Juan Soto homered and the Washington Nationals beat the Atlanta Braves 9-4 Sunday to stop the NL East leaders’ nine-game winning streak, their longest in five years.
+Scherzer won for the first time in two months, Juan Soto homered and Washington beat the Atlanta Braves 9-4 Sunday to stop the NL East leaders’ nine-game winning streak, their longest in five years.

 Yan Gomes homered twice, and Adam Eaton and Asdrúbal Cabrera each had three RBIs to help Washington end a four-game skid.
-The Nationals are nine games back of the Braves with three weeks left but began the day with a two-game lead for the top NL wild card.
+The Nationals are nine games back of the Braves with three weeks left but opened a three-game lead over the Chicago Cubs for the top NL wild card.

+“I think we’re putting ourselves in a good position,” Gomes said.
+“We came in here and wanted to gain ground on them.
+It didn’t happen.
+We’ve got to move on.
+We’ve got a whole lot of ballgames left.
+Obviously, our goal is to play past September.”

 Scherzer (10-5) had not gotten a decision in four starts since beating Kansas City on July 6, a span that included nearly a month on the injured list because of a bad back.